 Recovery and Co-Occurring Disorders

-Because the recovery process must be holistic, addressing co-occurring disorders during recovery is an important part of reaching your goals.
-Nearly 8 million people who struggle with addiction also experience mental health problems and physical conditions that can present barriers to the recovery process if not properly addressed.
+Because the process must be holistic, addressing co-occurring disorders during recovery is an important part of reaching your goals.
+Nearly 8 million people who struggle with addiction also experience mental health problems and physical conditions that can present barriers to the recovery process if not adequately addressed.
 A comprehensive recovery plan will include integrated treatment options, such as counseling and medical care, designed to target the medical and psychological needs of individuals in recovery.
 In this way, people in recovery receive the support needed to maintain sobriety and live a full life.

 The Role of Trauma in Recovery

 Across cultures, languages and socioeconomic statuses, trauma is present in some form for the majority of Americans.
 Trauma may include physical, sexual or emotional abuse, exposure to combat or natural disasters, or a history of domestic violence.
-As one of the leading drivers of self-harm and substance use, trauma can sabotage the recovery process if not appropriately addressed.
-Regardless of your personal trauma history, it’s essential that you work with a trained professional to address triggers and symptoms that may exacerbate urges to use alcohol or drugs.
+Also, as one of the leading drivers of self-harm and substance use, trauma can sabotage the recovery process if not appropriately addressed.
+So, regardless of your personal trauma history, it’s essential that you work with a trained professional to address triggers and symptoms that may exacerbate urges to use alcohol or drugs.
 Refusing to deal with past trauma will only lead to setbacks in your recovery plan and keep you from achieving the goals you’ve established.

 Does Recovery Fail?